Ivan the Terrible (Prokofiev): Oratorio by Levon Atovmyan (1961)

-Atovmyan's oratorio finally received its public premiere on 28 January 2012 at the Royal Festival Hall, London.
-Vladimir Jurowski conducted the London Philharmonic Orchestra and Chorus.
-The soloists were Ewa Podleś and Andrey Breus.

-The Russian premiere took place on 2 April 2012 in the Great Hall of the Moscow Conservatory.
-Vladimir Jurowski conducted the London Philharmonic Orchestra with the Sveshnikov State Academic Russian Choir and the Chamber Choir of the Moscow Conservatory.
-The soloists were Elena Zaremba and Andrey Breus.

-The North American premiere took place on 18 October 2012 at Davies Symphony Hall, San Francisco.
-Vladimir Jurowski conducted the San Francisco Symphony and Chorus.
-The soloists were Elena Zaremba and Andrey Breus.
+Atovmyan's arrangement was premiered on 28 January 2012 at the Royal Festival Hall, London.
+Vladimir Jurowski conducted the London Philharmonic Orchestra and Chorus; the soloists were Ewa Podleś and Andrey Breus.
+That same year, Jurowski also conducted the Russian premiere on 2 April at the Great Hall of the Moscow Conservatory, with singers Elena Zaremba and Andrey Breus; and American premiere on 18 October at Davies Symphony Hall.
+Zaremba and Breus were also the soloists at the latter performance.